 “That’s why he could put up with Aveleen and the other cats Uncle Greggory tossed at him . . .” murmured Kourtnay, stroking Kailey’s reddish locks.
 “You were the beauty and she was the beast!”

 Stormi laughed, then demanded, “What happens if Miss Tami manages to resist all your charms?
 What then?”

 He answered, “I told you, we’re doomed.
 But, I’m thinking she’s feeling quite like you felt when you walked in on Dean and Valerie Bryant romping in your bedroom.
-How you felt when you learned that he’d been taking her with him on all his business trips to the various facilities of his empire of fitness centers while you were away at school learning to manage your equine business.”
+How you felt when you learned that he’d been taking her on all his business trips while you were away at school learning to manage your equine business.”

 “All right!
 Let me put it another way: Forget your charms and wealth.
 Why do you imagine she’ll trust you—you being related to Charley!
 I think that’s going to be the biggest issue.
 Obviously she was charmed by Charley.
 Trust has been shattered, my beloved cousin!
 That’s what you’ll have to fix first!
 And that could take more than a couple of months.
 Should she ever have the occasion to ask me what I think—”